 Four colleges commenced that year.
 Since then, thirteen additional colleges and the Center of Excellence for Applied Research and Training (CERT) have opened throughout the Emirates to form the system of the Higher Colleges of Technology.

 The Higher Colleges of Technology constitute a federal independent academic corporate body for higher education established under Federal Law No. 2 of 1988 and later re-organized under Federal Law no. 17 of 1998.
-Under the authority of Federal Law no. 17, the HCT confers degrees at the Bachelor, Higher Diploma Advanced Diploma and Diploma levels.
+Under the authority of Federal Law no. 17, the HCT confers degrees at the Master’s, Bachelor and Applied Diploma levels.

 The HCT operates as a system of 17 separate campuses for male and female students in urban and rural locations in five emirates.
 The headquarters are located in the city of Abu Dhabi.

 The HCT is governed by a Governing Council which includes the Chancellor, H.E.
-Mohammad Hassan Omran Al Shamsi, who replaced H.E.
-Sheikh Nahayan Mabarak Al Nahayan, Minister of Culture, Youth and Community Development in April 2013; the Vice Chancellor Dr Tayeb Kamali and other qualified and experienced members from various sectors in the UAE appointed by the Cabinet on the recommendation of the Chancellor.
-The Chancellor is the legal representative of the System.
-The Vice-Chancellor is responsible for the management of the HCT and the implementation of its regulations and resolutions.
+Mohammad Omran Al Shamsi, who replaced H.E.
+Sheikh Nahayan Mabarak Al Nahayan, Minister of Culture, Youth and Community Development in April 2013, the Vice Chancellor Dr Abdullatif Al Shamsi and other qualified and experienced members from various sectors in the UAE, appointed by the Cabinet on the recommendation of the Chancellor.
+The Chancellor is the legal representative of the HCT system.
+The Vice Chancellor is responsible for the management of the HCT and the implementation of its regulations and resolutions.
 A Deputy Vice Chancellor (Academic Affairs) and a Deputy Vice Chancellor (Administration) have been respectively appointed to lead HCT’s academic and administrative departments.